 I’ve heard the term “war stories” used to refer to the talk about symptom use or treatment stays and I think it’s quite fitting.
 It seems like a giant competition to see who was *sicker,* and honestly, that’s why eating disorders are so deadly.
 They trick you into thinking *sicker* = *better.*

-My story now is not the behaviors I used or the times I’ve been to treatment: it’s my recovery.
+My story now is not the behaviors I used or the times I’ve been to treatment: it’s the work I’ve done to show my body respect on bad days.
 It’s the fact that I eat intuitively and enjoy food and that I only move my body in ways that are fun for me.
-It’s the fact that I write these blog posts and am in school to be an eating disorder therapist in the hope that I can help some other people who are trying to navigate this weird life.
+It’s the fact that I write these blog posts and can give back to the community through my work.

 Hearing my story of my eating disorder won’t help you, but hearing about my recovery might.